How Long Do You Have to File a Wrongful Death Lawsuit?

 Filing a wrongful death claim requires swift action.
 Families should reach out to a lawyer as soon as possible to confirm eligibility, collect evidence, and understand the statute of limitations.
 Waiting too long can result in lost opportunities or a case being dismissed.

-Murphy, Kinney, & Sumy provide guidance for each step of the process, helping families in Kansas City, St. Joseph, Lee’s Summit, Blue Springs, Grain Valley, Parkville, Liberty, Belton, North KC, Overland Park, Leawood, and Prairie Village protect their legal rights and pursue justice for their loved one.
+Our firm provides guidance for each step of the process, helping families in Kansas City, St. Joseph, Lee’s Summit, Blue Springs, Grain Valley, Parkville, Liberty, Belton, North KC, Overland Park, Leawood, and Prairie Village protect their legal rights and pursue justice for their loved one.
 Contact them today to discuss your wrongful death claim.